seattlecoderdojo/RetroGamingWorkshop/week4/readme.md

 Last week, we learned how to make animations with sprite sheets, add collisions so they could hit each other, and handle those collisions to kill a character.
 You may have even taken it to the next level and made the alien respawn so you had a rudimentary game.

 This week we're going to build it into a full game.
 To do that, we have to do a few more things than we did last week.
+We'll do the ones in bold in class, the ones in italics will be for homework and next session.

-- Make a grid of aliens.
+- **Make a grid of aliens.**
-- Make the grid move.
+- **Make the grid move.**
-- Make it possible to shoot them.
+- **Make it possible to shoot them.**
-- Make them explode when shot.
+- **Make them explode when shot.**
-- Add sounds.
+- **Add sounds.**
-- Handle resetting when you've cleared a screen.
+- *Handle resetting when you've cleared a screen.*
-- Make the aliens drop bombs and add the loss scenarios for the player.
+- *Make the aliens drop bombs and add the loss scenarios for the player.*
-- Add scoring.
+- *Add scoring.*

 This order isn't necessarily the order everyone would go in, but it was the order I went in as I built the code.